pedrohsmaia/datablood/README.md

 Check emails that are sent to you locally like the auth confirmation using InBucket at http://localhost:54324 once your Supabase is running `yarn supa start` from the root of the project.

+Redirect URL for email signup needs to be configured in Supabase Auth dashboard on production located in sidebar `authentication / URL Configuration` `Redirect URLs` option.

 Getting OAuth to work on web is as easy as it gets but on native, you will need to manually get the OAuth credentials, and then feed them to the Supabase session.
 See [this article](https://dev.to/fedorish/google-sign-in-using-supabase-and-react-native-expo-14jf) for more info on how to handle native OAuth with Supabase.

 For a detailed guide about Supabase on Takeout and all available script commands see [Supabase README](/supabase/README.md)